LOG-ED/go-grpc/README.md

 3. Test the grpc proxy running the following HTTP request:
     `curl -v -X POST http://localhost:9000/v1/task/run -d '{"method":"GET"}' `

+4. Use the **docker-compose.dev.yml** file instead of the defaut one if you want to make changes in a dev environment:
+    `$ docker-compose -f docker-compose.dev.yml run srv bash`

-4. If changes are made to the Protocol Buffer file use the following command (from the proto dir) to regenerate the service        stub:
+5. If changes are made to the Protocol Buffer file use the following command (from the proto dir) to regenerate the service        stub:
    `protoc -I. -I$GOPATH/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis --go_out=plugins=grpc:. task.proto`
 Use the following command to regenerate the stub for the grpc proxy:
    `protoc -I. -I$GOPATH/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis --grpc-gateway_out=logtostderr=true:. task.proto`